-Only 7 percent of adults indicated their physician has recommended one or more vaccines specifically to reduce cancer risk.
+Only seven percent of adults indicated their physician has recommended one or more vaccines specifically to reduce cancer risk.

-There are many ways you can prevent cancers caused by viruses:
+There are ways you can prevent cancers caused by viruses:

 Get vaccinated.
 Make sure you and your family receive the recommended HPV and hepatitis B vaccines.

 Get tested.
-If you are a woman, talk to your primary care provider about getting a Pap smear to screen for cervical cancer.
-If you are at high risk for hepatitis C infection, get screened for the virus.
+If you are a woman, talk to your health care professional about getting a Pap test to screen for cervical cancer.
+If you are at high risk for hepatitis B or C infection, get screened for the viruses.

 Protect yourself.
-Avoid engaging in behaviors that transmit HPV and/or lead to hepatitis B and C, such as having unprotected sex, abusing alcohol or using injectable recreational drugs or shared needles.
+Avoid engaging in behaviors that transmit HPV and/or lead to hepatitis B and C, such as having unprotected sex, using injectable recreational drugs or sharing needles.

 Get Educated.
-Visit us at preventcancer.org to download resources; connect with us on Facebook; and follow us on Twitter to learn more about the link between viruses and cancer.
+Visit the Viruses and Cancer pages, connect with us on Facebook and follow us on Twitter to learn more about the link between viruses and cancer.

 Share your story.
 Help others understand the link and ways to prevent virally induced cancers by sharing your story.